SylviaOne/Repo-hub/README.md

-## What biscuit does a short person like?
-Shortbread.
+## Two peanuts were walking down the street.
+One was a salted